 The FDA also approved Fluad (influenza vaccine, adjuvanted), a trivalent flu vaccine injection for adults 65 years and older.
 Fluad contains the adjuvant squalene (MF59), a naturally occurring substance found in humans, animals and plants.
 Adjuvants are incorporated into some vaccine formulations to boost the immune response.
 Fluad Quadrivalent is also available this year for those 65 years and older.

 Yes: You Need A Flu Vaccine Every Year

-You can't predict the severity of the flu season, and flu vaccine effectiveness does not last from year to year.
+Unfortunately we cannot predict the severity of the flu season, and flu vaccine effectiveness does not last from year to year.
 In fact, each year experts research which flu strains are most likely to be circulating, so the strains that make up the annual flu vaccine may change, as they have this year.

 In addition, studies have shown that the body's ability to fight off the flu after a vaccine wanes over time, so that's another reason why you need a vaccine each year -- preferably in September or October.
 But remember: it takes 14 days for immunity to build up in your body to fight the flu virus, so don't expect immediate protection.

 The U.S. Advisory Committee on Immunization Practices (ACIP) recommends an annual flu vaccine for anyone 6 months of age or older, including pregnant women, if they are eligible.
 Influenza vaccine can be administered at any time during pregnancy, before and during the influenza season.

 Early Fall is the Perfect Time

 But it's never too late to get the flu vaccine if you miss out in the fall.
 Seasonal influenza disease usually peaks in January and February most years, but can occur as late as May or as early as December (as it did in 2013).
-And be sure to get re-vaccinated each fall.

 Can I Get the Flu Vaccine if I am Allergic to Eggs?